-7.3.
+7.2.1.
 Keystores

-For most cryptographic operations, you will use standard java.security.KeyStore objects.
-This includes certificate verification, message signing, signature verification, and encryption, but excludes username and time-stamp verification.
+For most cryptographic operations, you will use the standard java.security.KeyStore objects.
+These operations include certificate verification, message signing, signature verification, and encryption, but excludes username and time-stamp verification.
 This section aims to give you some background knowledge on keystores, and the Java tools that you can use to store keys and certificates in a keystore file.
 This information is mostly not related to Spring-WS, but to the general cryptographic features of Java.